Enter your email address below and subscribe to our newsletter

 Do you have to let the gnocchi thaw Gnocchi before heating?

 Not!
 The result could be unfavorable.
 Your gnocchi might crumble.
 Don’t thaw them before heating them.
-Simply make the salted water to a boil, then heat portions in tiny portions for small amounts of time.
+Simply bring the salted water to a boil, then heat portions in tiny portions for small amounts of time.

 Norah Clark